zephyrproject-rtos/zephyr/doc/releases/migration-guide-4.0.rst

   :c:func:`coap_get_block2_option` now accepts an additional ``bool *has_more`` parameter, to store the value of the more flag. (:github:`76052`)

+* The Ethernet bridge shell is moved under network shell.
+This is done so that all the network shell activities can be found under ``net`` shell command.
+  After this change the bridge shell is used by ``net bridge`` command.

 Other Subsystems
 ****************